Happy, Healthy, Learning for Life and Caring for All

 I used to tell the children in my school to “Reach for the stars and chase their dreams” hopefully in my role as a school governor I can continue this mantra.

-Joanna Collins
+Joanna C

-I am the interim headteacher at our school - a role I love!
+I am the headteacher at our school - a role I love!
 I feel so fortunate to be an integral part of our Stockton community with such fabulous children, families and staff.
 Our team is made even stronger with the support of our skilled, committed governors.
 I have been part of the governing body for 9 years and teaching at Stockton for 13 years.
 I have taught in a wide range of schools and although the environment may be different, I have always found that every child wants to feel happy to come to school and feel proud of their achievements.
 This is the essence of our ethos and values at Stockton and I feel privileged to be part of the team that supports children to aspire to embrace every challenge.

 Lucy Crux

-Lucy is the School Safeguarding Governor.
+Lucy is the Vice Chair and School Safeguarding Governor.

 Co-opted Governor